AFL Victoria Country: Victorian Country Championships

 The VCFL originally organised the interleague Victorian Country Football Championships back in 1954.

 In 1958, the VCFL initiated the Centenary Championships, to mark the 100th anniversary of the inception of Australian Rules football.
 The 15 major leagues of Victoria and southern NSW were divided into four districts, with each pool conducting a championships.

-Caltex had the naming rights of the Victorian Country Championships matches in the 1960's.
-The 16 league series would run over a two year period, with knock out matches in the first season, followed by semi finals and a grand final in the following season.
+Caltex had the naming rights of the Victorian Country Championships matches in the 1960s.
+The 16 league series would run over a two-year period, with knock out matches in the first season, followed by semi finals and a grand final in the following season.

 The Country Championship were discontinued from 1975 before being re-established in 1978.

 From 2004 to 2006 the championships were decided at a carnival round-robin competition at one venue over a single weekend, with each of the four sides playing the others in matches of two twenty-minute halves.
 The team on top of the ladder, based on points (4 for a win, 2 for a draw) and then percentage (points scored over points conceded) after these three matches, were declared the winner.
 Leagues not represented in the top four pools of four participated in other interleague matches organised by the VCFL.
 In 2007, there was no statewide VCFL Championships, just a rivalry round was played between close by leagues, (with the O&MFL playing the GVFL), with the round robin format returning in 2008.

 In 2009, the championships reverted to head-to-head full matches on a rankings scale per year.

+In 2020, the championships matches were cancelled due to COVID-19 and have since been discontinued.
+The Goulburn Valley Football League and the Ovens & Murray Football League continue to play each other once a year.

 The Ash - Wilson Trophy was formed in 2001 and is only for matches involving the Goulburn Valley Football League and the Ovens & Murray Football League, In honour of former players, Stephen Ash and Mick Wilson.